tejavakalapudi/tejavakalapudi/readme.txt

 //Things to do:
 ##IMPORTANT : CONSISTENTLY CHECKING IF THERE"S A WAY TO BUNDLE BOOTSTRAP BEFORE CUSTOM CSS THROUGH WEBPACK ##
 a.
 Should generate latest 3 projects in home grid.
 DONE
-b.
-Ongoing projects should change size based on projects Count.
 c.
 Customize Admin Page
 d.
 Restrict editPage and addPage for only admin access
 e.
 Change min-width of website to support all screen sizes.